ClaudioZeni/Castle/README.md

 	pip install julia

+Finally, install Castle with (from inside the repository where setup.py is):

+	pip install .

 # References
 [1] Drautz, R. (2019).
 Atomic cluster expansion for accurate and transferable interatomic potentials.
 Physical Review B, 99(1), 014104.